This article applies to all TeamViewer Community users.

 If you have a question to pose to the community, the first place to try is the search box, located at the top of each page in the Community, to find an answer to your question or a similar one.
 Maybe somebody else had the same question already and you can immediately benefit from an existing reply!

 Searching for an answer to your problem wasn’t successful?
-Just ask the community by posting your question in a new thread.
+Just ask the community by posting your question in a new thread Simply click on Ask a question in the header menu

 After posting, other users will help you find the best answers to your problem.
 With a few simple rules of communication, all participants will get the best out of it:

-If you come across answers and post that helped solve your questions or concerns, show your appreciation by giving Kudos!
-Kudos are just positive, and it feels good to get a Kudo!
-The more Kudos a post has, the more people will find the answer and may also be able to solve their own questions and issues.
+If you come across answers and post that helped solve your questions or concerns, show your appreciation by giving a Like !
+Likes are just positive, and it feels good to get a Like!
+The more Likes a post has, the more people will find the answer and may also be able to solve their own questions and issues.

-It is also possible for posts and answers that are highly appreciated to be shared within our Knowledge Base, as trustful, worthy information accessible to everyone!
+It is also possible for posts and answers that are highly appreciated to be shared within our Knowledge Hub, as trustful, worthy information accessible to everyone!